 With the $40,000 + dollars we can raise together we can:

-- expand the Fresh Snack Program in 2019-20 into all 8 Ithaca City School District Elementary schools - and pilot Middle Schools too!
+- expand the Fresh Snack Program in 2019-20 into 7 out of 8 Ithaca City School District Elementary schools - and pilot Middle Schools too!

 - expand our Fall Intensive, in order to mentor more youth - and in turn they can mentor elementary kids in school gardens.

 - move forward on the climate resilient farm plan that the Farm Operations Committee of the Board has laid out, including planting an orchard, and putting a deer fence around it!